dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-R-to-perform-more-sophisticated-analysis-on-your-Snowplow-data.md

 Back to [top](#top)

 <a name="1st-analysis" />
-## 4. Getting started analysing Snowplow data in R
+## 4. Getting started analysing DreamFactory data in R

 A guide to getting started using R to perform analysis can be found [here][get-started-with-r] on the [Analytics Cookbook][get-started-with-r].

 Back to [top](#top)

 <a name="next-steps" />